 Colts take down Titans in Nashville

-NASHVILLE (WISH) — The Colts can play their victory music in the Music City, beating the Titans 20-17.
+“I’m here whenever called upon,” Pittman Jr. said.
+“I wish it was a little more, but I’ll take what I can get right now.”

-Michael Pittman Jr. made an excellent contested catch in the end zone to give the Colts the lead in the fourth quarter, a lead the Colts would keep for the rest of the game.
+“Gosh, what a great team win,” Colts head coach Shane Steichen said.
+“I mean, they’re never easy, especially going on the road against a division opponent.”

-Joe Flacco started for the Cots at quarterback in place of Anthony Richardson, who was not active for the game as he continues to recover from an oblique injury.
+Flacco started for the Cots at quarterback in place of Anthony Richardson, who was not active for the game as he continues to recover from an oblique injury.

 Flacco threw for 189 yards, two touchdowns, and one interception.